ShizukaDonaghue/serene-meditation/README.md

 When hovered over, the colour of the section name changes from white to light blue, which enables the user to see which link they are selecting.

 #### The Landing Page Image <br>
 The landing page includes a photograph of Mt.
 Fuji at sunrise with an inspirational quote, aiming to inspire the user to start their meditation practice.
-The image include detailed alt attribute to describe the scenery, which aims to deliver the same effect to all users.
+The image includes detailed alt attribute to describe the scenery, which aims to deliver the same effect to all users.

 <img src="docs/images/landing-page-image.png" alt="Image showing the landing page image and inspirational quote" width=500>